 You will qualify for an initial $200 credit limit if you can make the minimum required security deposit.
 Access to an authorized bank is required to make your $49, $99, or $200 refundable security deposit.
 This card has no annual fee.

 If you want a higher initial limit, you can make a larger deposit before your account opens.
 These cards require a security deposit that’s equal to your credit card spending limit.

 Credit cards requiring a higher credit score tend to offer better rewards and benefits.
 Some of the best credit cards for travel require good to excellent credit.
 Even if you only have fair credit now, making on-time payments gradually increases your score so you can apply for the best cards.

 Types of Credit Cards

-There are several different type of credit cards.
+Before you choose a credit card, it’s important to note that there are several different types of credit cards.
 In general, each credit card has one primary purpose: